Irinotecan and cetuximab

 Irinotecan reaction (acute cholinergic syndrome)

-This is called acute cholinergic syndrome and it can usually be prevented or controlled by a drug called atropine.
+This is called acute cholinergic syndrome.
+It can usually be prevented or controlled by a drug called atropine.
 Your nurse gives you atropine as an injection under the skin (subcutaneously).
-Tell your doctor or nurse if you have any of these symptoms.
+Tell your doctor or nurse if you have any of the symptoms.

 Your course of irinotecan and cetuximab

-You have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
+You have chemotherapy as a course of several sessions (cycles) of treatment over a few months.
 Each cycle of irinotecan and cetuximab usually takes either 14 days (two weeks) or 21 days (three weeks).

 If you have it on a 14-day cycle, you have irinotecan and cetuximab on the first day of treatment and then a break with no treatment for 13 days.